Skip to content

 3. For students who feel that they can make up the work, you should provide any materials that were provided in class (handouts, slides, notes, etc.) and remind the students of the assignments that are due.
 It is not your responsibility to make up the instructional time with the student.

-4. f you have any questions, please contact your Program Coordinator (contact info can be found here: extension.ucmerced.edu).
+4. If you have any questions, please contact your Program Coordinator.

 3. Absences Due to Illness